This is an Active case

 There is no evidence that silicone gel breast implants cause breast cancer.
 The FDA has said that some rare types of cancer, including BIA-ALCL are more common in women with textured breast implants.
 These rare cancers tend to develop in the scars surrounding all types of breast implants, including silicone.
 Women with textured breast implants have a significantly higher risk of developing BIA-ALCL than those with smooth breast implants.

-Our experience with breast implant and women’s health care litigation
+Our firm’s experience with women’s health litigation

 Key takeaways